microsoft/jacdac/services/vibration.md

         speed: u0.8 /
     }

 Starts a sequence of vibration and pauses.
+To stop any existing vibration, send an empty payload.